JaoharRaihan/audio-call-app-react-native/README.md

-# BARC Audio Call App
+# audio-call-app

-A minimal React Native Expo application for one-to-one audio calls using Agora SDK with a 3-minute call duration limit.
+A simple React Native Expo application for one-to-one audio calls using Agora SDK with a 3-minute call duration limit.

 ## Features